Lawrence Ewhrudjakpo

-Ewhrudjakpo Lawrence Oborawharievwo (born 5 September 1965) is a Nigerian politician who serves as the Deputy Governor of Bayelsa State.
-He was the senator representing Bayelsa west senatorial district of Bayelsa State at the 9th National Assembly.
+Lawrence Oborawharievwo Ewhrudjakpo (born 5 September 1965) is a Nigerian politician who has served as the deputy governor of Bayelsa State since 2020.
+He was the senator representing Bayelsa West Senatorial District from 2019 to 2020 in the 9th National Assembly.

 Early life and education

-Lawrence Ewhrudjakpo was born on 5 September 1965, into the family of chief and Mrs. Awhowho Ewhrudjakpo in Ofoni at Sagbama Bayelsa state.
+Lawrence Ewhrudjakpo was born on 5 September 1965, into the family of Chief and Mrs. Awhowho Ewhrudjakpo in Ofoni at Sagbama, then Eastern Region.
 He attended the Ebikimiye Primary School, Kpakiama where he graduated in 1976, he continued his education at Government College Bomadi in 1982 and later completed his secondary education at Community Secondary School, Ofoni where he obtained his West African School Certificate (WASC) in 1987.
 He obtained a diploma in community health at Rivers State College of Health Science and Technology, Port Harcourt, Rivers State, between 1989 and 1991.
 He also attended the Rivers State University of Science and Technology, Port Harcourt between 1991 and 1996 where he obtained a Bachelor of Science (B. Sc.) in secretarial administration.
 In 1998, He obtained his Master's in Business Administration and also obtained an MBA, Management Option in 2000 at Rivers State University of Science and Technology.
-He later studied law between 2002 -2007 at the Rivers State University of Science and Technology and was called to bar in 2009.
+He later studied law between 2002 and 2007 at the Rivers State University of Science and Technology and was called to the bar in 2009.
+He was conferred Doctor of Philosophy (PhD) in Human Rights and Labour Law on 16 December 2023 by the Rivers State University of Science and Technology.